|

 Because of this volatility in returns, pro players look at their results over the long term of 1000’s of games.
 This is measured as a return on the stakes paid to enter the games.
 Tournament specialists can achieve return on investment (ROI) figures of 100%, while beginning and learning players will be doing well to achieve 30% to 50% return on their stakes.
 Since a single win has such a big effect on this number, samples in the 100’s of games are not considered big enough to judge a player’s true ability.

 Your risk is that you will lose the money you deposit.
 In fact, if you only deposit a small amount this is the single most likely outcome.
 Poker players avoid losing their money by using ‘bankroll management’, which means following strict guidelines about the percentage of your total cash used in any one game.
-Bankroll Management guidelines for tournaments will seem very strict to new players - the pro standard is to play no more than 1% of your bankroll in any one tournament.
-There is no reason that new players should be this strict, as long as you know the risks and are ok to reload if necessary.
+Bankroll Management guidelines for tournaments will seem super-strict to new players - the pro standard is to play no more than 1% of your bankroll in any one tournament.
+There is no reason that new players should be quite this strict, as long as you know the risks and are ok to reload if necessary.

 How Many Players Can I Expect To See In Different Games And How Long Will The Game Last?